Fabric Commands

 CommonDB & Reference Tables

-Fabric enables creating Reference tables which can be used by all LUs or Web Services.
-A Reference table typically contains metadata.
-For example, a Postal Code table that identifies the postal code of customer addresses.
+Fabric enables the creation of Reference tables that can be used by all LUs and Web Services.
+A Reference table generally holds cross-project data that serves as a reference and is shared by all LUs in the project.
+For example, a Postal Code table maps customer addresses to their postal codes.

 Fabric Transactions

 Fabric enables running a single transaction on a specific LU table of the Instance ID or on a Reference table.
 When this functionality is used, Fabric becomes the master of the data rather than syncing data from external systems.
-This way, Fabric can get transaction feeds and update a related Instance ID or Reference table accordingly.
-Always start a transaction with a BEGIN command before running INSERT, UPDATE or DELETE commands, and use COMMIT or ROLLBACK commands to commit or rollback the updates.
+Thus, Fabric can receive transaction feeds and apply updates to the relevant Instance ID or Reference table.
+Use a BEGIN command to start a transaction before running INSERT, UPDATE or DELETE commands, and end it with COMMIT or ROLLBACK commands to confirm or cancel the updates.

 • BEGIN, start a transaction.